ralphcasipe1/ralphcasipe1/README.md

 </h1>

 ### About me
 My name is Ralph Kevin, but I'm used to people calling me as Kevin.
-I live in PH 🇵🇭 and I am FullStack Developer with an emphasis in Back end development
+I live in PH 🇵🇭 and I am FullStack Developer with an emphasis in Back end development.

 I have 7 years of crafting stuffs digitally.